 Pharmacologic Class: Human Follicle Stimulating Hormone

-Uses For Gonal-F RFF Redi-ject
+Uses for Gonal-F RFF Redi-ject

 Follitropin alfa is a hormone identical to follicle-stimulating hormone (FSH) produced by the pituitary gland.
 FSH helps to develop eggs in the ovaries.

-Follitropin alfa is also used as a fertility medicine to help men with low sperm counts produce more sperms.
+Follitropin alfa injection is also used as a fertility medicine to help men with low sperm counts produce more sperms.
 Treatment with human chorionic gonadotropin should come before treatment with follitropin alfa.
 This pretreatment elevates the amount of testosterone to the correct level.
 Treatment with human chorionic gonadotropin should continue as long as follitropin alfa is being used.